Wilks' theorems in some exponential random graph models: Wilks theorems for the Bradley--Terry model

 \end{theorem}

-Note that the first condition in \eqref{bt-condition1} is to control the increasing rate of $M_n$, and it is necessary in order to guarantee the existence of the MLE with high probability, which is similar to that discussed in \cite{simons1999}.
-The second condition in \eqref{bt-condition1} is due to the control of the remainder in the Taylor expansion of the log-likelihood function, which essentially requires that the merits of different vertices do not differ too much.
-The derivation of Theorem \ref{likelihood-ratio-bt} is based on the following lemma. \begin{lemma} Let $V_{n} = (v_{ij})_{i,j=2,\ldots,n}$ be the covariance matrix of $d_2,\ldots,d_n$, where
+Note that in order to guarantee the existence of the maximum likelihood estimate with high probability, it is necessary to control the increasing rate of $M_n$ as discussed in \cite{simons-yao1999}.
+In the case that some $u_i$'s are very large while others are very small, corresponding to a large value of $M_n$, the nodes with relatively poor merits will stand very little chance of beating those with relatively large merits.
+Whenever all nodes could be partitioned into two sets, in which the vertices in one set will win all games against those in the other set, the MLE will not exist [\cite{Ford1957}].
+Therefore, the first condition in \eqref{bt-condition1} is used to control the increasing rate of $M_n$.
+Moreover, it would be of interest to see whether the condition imposed on $M_n$ can be relaxed.
+The second condition in \eqref{bt-condition1} is technical, due to the control of the remainder in the Taylor expansion of the log-likelihood function, which essentially requires that the merits of different vertices do not differ too much. $\tau$ is used to control the number of parameters that are equal.
+A larger $\tau$, more parameters are equal.